WelberthyGustavo/HunterSearch/README.md

 </p>

 ## Information
-Tool as a base using the hunter.io website that searches for email and names of people in a given domain, facilitating and helping pentesters
+Tool as a base using the hunter.io website that searches for emails and names of people in a given domain, facilitating and helping pentesters

 ## Usage